Noroff-FEU-Assignments/project-exam-1-pkkronborg/README.md

 ![Screenshot of Tour of stadiums website](https://user-images.githubusercontent.com/59437536/224507757-e82b5838-bdc2-4548-9e67-2770fb7eee3c.png)

 This project is a stadium travellers blog.
-It posts are from football stadiums around the world that the blogger has visited.
+The posts are from football stadiums around the world that the blogger has visited.

 ## Description

 Tour of stadiums is a blog created for project exam 1 at Noroff.
 The blog posts are posted in Wordpress.

 Site architecture